semihcevik/windows-license-fixer/README.md

 # windows-fixer
- A repair tool for spoofers
+This tool will fix your Windows Licensing system